sAusk3/FileMonitorApp/ReadMe.md

 - `FileMonitorApp.pro`: Qt project file for qmake.
 - `README.md`: This file.

+## Usage
+- **Choose Folder**: Click "Choose Folder" to select a directory for file operations (defaults to `monitored_folder` in the project directory).
+- **Start/Stop Operations**: Click "Start Operations" to begin file creation/deletion; click "Stop Operations" to pause.
+- **Open File**: Click "Open File" to select and open a `.txt` file from the monitored folder in the default text editor.
+- **Dashboard**: Shows the status (color indicator and file count) and a list of files in the monitored folder.
+- **Adjust Intervals**: Use the spin boxes to set creation/deletion intervals (1000–10000 ms).
+Default for Creation is 1000ms and Deletion is 5000ms

+## Notes
+- The application uses QThread for file creation/deletion and QStateMachine for monitoring.
+- Files are created as `file_XXXX.txt` (e.g., `file_0001.txt`) and deleted in order.
+- The folder must have write permissions for file operations to succeed.

 ## Setting Up and Running in VS Code on macOS
 1. **Install Qt**:
    - Download and install Qt from [www.qt.io](https://www.qt.io).